wwmoraes/site/content/radar/java.md

 Windows' POSIX subsystem to an usable state, and in 2016 started the .NET Core to decouple their CLR from Windows.

 What's more, Linux containers changed everything.
-With Docker's and Apache Aurora's (part of Mesos) releases in 2013, followed by Kubernetes in 2014, containers became the new standard for portable solutions.
+With Docker and Apache Aurora (part of Mesos) releases in 2013, followed by Kubernetes in 2014, containers became the new standard for portable solutions.

 In that sense, running Java containers have the drawback that each container needs its own JVM tooling and auxiliary system binaries from for it to work.